raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- task ---

 **Look** through the list of 'who to recruit'.
-Is there any other groups of people in your area you could recruit volunteers from that aren't included in this list?
+Are there any other groups of people in your area you could recruit volunteers from that aren't included in this list?

 --- /task ---

 --- task ---

-**Write down** the groups of people who might be available, or interested in volunteer oppurtunuties in your club.
+**Write down** the groups of people who might be available, or interested in volunteer opportunities in your club.

 --- /task ---